exyi/diplomka/diplomka/text/4-implementation-6-web-gallery.md

 ### Querying using SQL

-When we switch the filter editor to the **SQL** mode, we gain the freedom to query basepairs or basepair candidates using any expression based on calculated basepair parameters.
+When we switch the filter editor to **SQL** mode, we gain the freedom to query basepairs or basepair candidates using any expression based on calculated basepair parameters.
 The application supports SQL syntax and functions supported by DuckDB 0.9, which includes most of standard SQL with many extensions.

 For effective use, we recommend setting a _closest desired filter_ in the **Parameter ranges** mode and then switching to the **SQL** mode.